• Skip to primary navigation

 Parking

-The museum has no private parking facilities for visitors, and it is not possible to park in front of the museum.
+The museum has no private parking for visitors, and it is impossible to park in front of the museum.
 Public parking is available nearby, including Parking Dubrovnik at 12 Ul.
 Bruna Bušića.

 OUR ADVICE FOR RENTING YOUR CAR AT Croatia